 Working as a childcare professional requires an understanding of the care needs for children of all ages.
 It is important that childcare settings provide a safe and nurturing environment to care for babies and young children, as well as providing activities and support to help them develop.
 This qualification allows students to gain knowledge and skills to help provide such an environment for children.
 The knowledge and skills developed will help students to progress onto further study in the care sector.
 The qualification also helps to develop other transferable skills, such as research and communication skills that will be valuable in other life and work situations.

 Unit R057: Health and well-being for child development

-This is an examined unit set and marked by OCR which comprises of five learning outcomes:
+This is an examined unit set and marked by OCR.

-Understand the equipment and nutritional needs of children from birth to five years.
+Unit R058: Create a safe environment and understand the nutritional needs of children from birth to five years

-Understand the development norms of a child from birth to five years.
+Unit R059: Understand the development of a child from one to five years

 Students can gain further insight into the subject by watching and thinking about television series such as ‘Secret Life of 4 Year Olds’, ‘Hospital’ or ‘One Born Every Minute’.